-In the last two years, the COVID pandemic has shown us how fragile the supply chain that we all rely on to deliver the global demand for goods and services really is.
-Hospitals and long-term healthcare facilities are not islands unto themselves but are dependent upon an array of interconnected support services and lifeline infrastructures that facilitate operations.
-Even during the best of times, the interdependencies that have developed with technology and the reliance on electricity make operations vulnerable to disruptions.
+In the last two years, the COVID-19 pandemic has shown us just how fragile the supply chain we rely on to deliver the global demand for goods and services is.
+Hospitals and long-term healthcare facilities are not islands unto themselves but depend upon an array of interconnected support services and lifeline infrastructures that facilitate operations.
+Even during the best times, the interdependencies that have developed with technology and the reliance on electricity make operations vulnerable to disruptions.

-The Electric Infrastructure Security Council (EIS Council) is currently developing a simulation “digital-twin” to enhance situational awareness and support decision-making for cross-sector infrastructures that would be impacted by a Black Sky disruption.
-For the past several years, the EIS Council has been in the development of GINOM, the Global Infrastructure Network Optimization Model, for mapping a large-scale, multi-sector, critical infrastructure simulation operating system for electric, natural gas, emergency fuel, health care, water, wastewater treatment, population centers, and traffic.
+At EIS Council, we are working on developing a simulation “digital-twin” to enhance situational awareness and support decision-making for cross-sector infrastructures that would be impacted by a Black Sky hazard.
+For the past several years, we have been in the development of GINOM, the Global Infrastructure Network Optimization Model, for mapping a large-scale, multi-sector, critical infrastructure simulation operating system for electric, natural gas, emergency fuel, health care, water, wastewater treatment, population centers, and traffic.

 GINOM considers the relationships and dynamic behavior of these various entities and simulates and predicts their behavior under possible disaster scenarios.
 The primary feature is the ability to integrate third-party simulations into a single environment without the need to share proprietary or sensitive data.
 Hospital and Healthcare planners may find this simulation system beneficial in providing situational awareness for decision-making.

 Want to learn more about these efforts?
 We host several educational webinar events on current resilient topics year-round.
 Discover all and sign up to do your part in helping close global resilient gaps.